Model Theory of Generic Vector Space Endomorphisms II: Introduction

-We now give more precise statements of our results.
 Let $L$ be a language and $T$ a model-complete $L$-theory with an infinite $\varnothing$-definable vector space $\VV$ in every model.
 Given a consistent set $C$ of constraints on an endomorphism, which encodes conditions of the form

-(where all sums and intersections are finite, and all the $\rho$'s and $\eta$'s are polynomials over $K$) we define the following theory in the language $L \cup \set{\theta}$:
+(where all sums and intersections are finite, and all the $\rho$'s and $\eta$'s are polynomials over $K$), we define the following theory in the language $L_\theta := L \cup \set{\theta}$:

-In \cite{chini2025modeltheorygenericvector}, we have shown that $T^C_\theta$ has a model companion $T\theta^C$ if $T$ satisfies a certain condition \Hfour{}, which corresponds to Definition 1.10 in \cite{gen_exp_by_reduct} and basically states that ``$\psi(\ux; \uy)$ implies no finite disjunction of non-trivial linear dependencies in $\ux$ over $\VV$'' can be expressed as an $L$-formula $\sigma_\psi(\uy)$ for every $L$-formula $\psi(\ux; \uy)$.
+In \cite{Chi25}, we have shown that $T^C_\theta$ has a model companion $T\theta^C$ if $T$ satisfies a certain condition \Hfour{}, which corresponds to Definition 1.10 in \cite{dEl21b} and basically states that ``$\psi(\ux; \uy)$ implies no finite disjunction of non-trivial linear dependencies in $\ux$ over $\VV$'' can be expressed as an $L$-formula $\sigma_\psi(\uy)$ for every $L$-formula $\psi(\ux; \uy)$.
 These results, as well as all others relevant to this paper, will be recalled in Section \ref{sec_prelim_res}.

 Assuming the condition \Hfour{}, we obtain a description of definable sets.
-In the following, an algebraic pattern in $\uw$ is essentially a definable function that maps a tuple $\ud$ to a finite subset of $\acl_{L_\theta}(\ud) \cap \VV$: \begin{theoremi}[Theorem \ref{theorem_big_fml}] Every $L_\theta$-formula $\phi(\uw)$ is, modulo $T\theta^C$, equivalent to a disjunction of formulas of the form
+In the following, an algebraic pattern in $\uw$ is essentially a definable function that maps a tuple $\ud$ to a finite subset of $\acl_{L_\theta}(\ud) \cap \VV$: \begin{theoremi}[Theorem \ref{theorem_big_fml}] Suppose that $T$ satisfies \Hfour{}.
+Every $L_\theta$-formula $\phi(\uw)$ is, modulo $T\theta^C$, equivalent to a finite disjunction of formulas of the form

 with $Y$ being an algebraic pattern (see Definition \ref{def_alg_pattern} or the text above) in $\uw$, and $\psi(\uy; \uw)$ being an $L$-formula. \end{theoremi} We also obtain a more technical version of Theorem \ref{theorem_A}, which allows us to simplify an $L_\theta$-formula $\phi(\uz; \uw)$ only in the variable $\uw$; see Theorem \ref{theorem_big_fml_preceise}.